Kate4ka007/english-topics/file.md

 6. Are there many people of different cultures in your country?
 Are you friends with any?
 7. Have you ever felt confused by the actions of someone from another culture?
 8. W ho in your culture do you admire most?
-9.W hat is in your culture that you most proud about?
+9. What is in your culture that you most proud about?
 W hy do you think culture is important?
 10. If you could change one thing about your culture, what would it be?
-11. W ould you ever consider marrying or dating someone from another culture?
+11. Would you ever consider marrying or dating someone from another culture?
-12.W ould you ever consider living permanently in a country other than your home country?
+12. Would you ever consider living permanently in a country other than your home country?
 W hy or why not?

 Beach
 1. W hat do people do at the beach?